mfioravanti-yseop/gitflow_lab/README.md

 - **Git**, obviously!
 And having a personal account on Github (generally: *yourlogin*-yseop)
 - **Visual Studio Code** (recommended, not mandatory)
-- **Gitkraken** (recommended, not mandatory)
+- a graphical Git Client, like **GitExtension** or **Gitkraken** (recommended, not mandatory)

-Almost all the instructions will be provided for both the command line and Gitkraken, feel free to use whatever you want!
+Almost all the instructions will be provided for both the command line and the Git Client, feel free to use whatever you want!

 ## Let's Get Started!

 When you want to start working on a project versioned with Git, there are two ways to proceed:
 * either you **clone** an existing project, meaning you create a copy on your computer to work on it
 * or you create a project from scrach on your computer, and you **init** it, so you could later save it on Git

 Here, we will see how to clone, which is the most common use.
 The first thing is to get the Git address where to find the project.
 You can retrieve it on Github, as you can see on the following image: